 Many prepare for their Gorilla Trek by Hiking, biking, going for walks, or even going to the gym in the country where they live.

 Your present Fitness Level should not prevent you from a Gorilla Trek.
 A moderate level of fitness or better is suitable for most.

-The services of a Porter can assist you on the trek, and Additionally, the use of a local Walking Stick is an excellent aid.
+The services of a Porter can assist you on the Trek, and Additionally, the use of a local Walking Stick is an excellent aid.
 The Gear, daypack, clothing, and proper boots with traction make the Gorilla Trek a better experience.

 Use the Services of a Porter to assist you:

 The services of a porter carrying your daypack free you to focus on the Trek and your surroundings.
-Additionally, they assist you when the trail becomes a challenge.
+Additionally, they assist you when the trial becomes a challenge.
 We think they are one of the must-haves for tracking the gentle giants.